Lower-dimensional posterior density and cluster summaries for overparameterized Bayesian models: Numerical Applications

 \subsubsection{Thyroid Data}

 The thyroid dataset is a widely used benchmark for analyzing multivariate normal mixtures \citep{scrucca2023model}.
-It consists of five laboratory test variables, used for clustering, and a categorical variable indicating the diagnostic outcome, which has three possible values that are the clusters of interest, for a total of 215 patients.
-This dataset is available in the \texttt{mclust} R package.
+It consists of five laboratory test variables and a categorical variable indicating the diagnostic outcome for a total of 215 patients.
+The diagnostic outcome contains three possible scenarios that are the clusters of interest.

-To evaluate this dataset we use the same models, DPM, MFM, and SFM, and numerical specifications, for generating posterior distributions, as outlined in Section \ref{sim_mult}.
-We generate a sample of size $\tilde{N}= 2000$, from the posterior predictive distribution $\tilde{f}$ for all models.
-We construct summary estimates using finite mixture models summaries with Gaussian kernels, as described in Section \ref{section22}, for all models.
-We generate cluster allocations and uncertainty estimates using conditional probability and k-means loss, defined in Sections \ref{section41} and \ref{section41}, respectively.
-The number of components in the Gaussian finite mixture model summary and the number of data clusters were selected based on the discrepancy function, $d_{n}^k$, described in Section \ref{section23}.
+We evaluated the data using the same models, DPM, MFM, and SFM, and hyperparameter specifications as in Section \ref{sim_mult}.
+We generated a sample of size $\tilde{N}= 2000$ from the posterior predictive distribution $\tilde{f}$ for all models.
+We constructed summary estimates using finite mixture models summaries with Gaussian kernels, as described in Section \ref{num_summary}, in all cases.
+The number of components in the finite mixture model summary were selected based on the discrepancy function, $d_{n}^k$, and the heuristic described in Section \ref{section23}.

-In Figure \ref{thyroid_plots} (a), the discrepancy plots reveal a Gaussian summary in which three or more components provides a reasonable approximation for the predictive posterior of the DPM, MFM, and SFM models.
-This conclusion is supported by the average value of the discrepancy function, $\bar{d}_{n}^k$, being close to zero.
-Furthermore, the variability associated with the discrepancy function increases substantially for models of one and two components.
-Figure \ref{thyroid_plots} (b) displays the posterior distribution of the number of components for the three models compared to the true number of clusters.
+In Figure \ref{thyroid_plots}, plot (a), the discrepancy plots reveal that a Gaussian summary with three, $k = 3$, provides a reasonable approximation for the predictive posterior of the DPM, MFM, and SFM models.
+This conclusion is supported by the average value of the discrepancy function, $\bar{d}_{n}^k$, defined in \eqref{approx}, being near zero in all cases.
+Additionally, the variability associated with the discrepancy function, $\text{sd}( d_{n}^k)$, increases substantially for summaries with $k< 3$ components.